codesleeps/solid-octo-fiesta/README.md

 ## Description

-  A simple application that generates a readme file from user input
+  A simple application that generates a readme file from the user's input

 ## Usage